syncfusion-content/ej2-angular-docs/ej2-angular/pdfviewer/open-pdf-file/from-google-cloud-storage.md

 ---
 layout: post
-title: Open PDF files from Google Cloud Storage in Angular Pdfviewer Component | Syncfusion
+title: Open PDF from GoogleCloud in Angular PdfviewerComponent | Syncfusion
 description: Learn here all about how to Open PDF files from Google Cloud Storage in Syncfusion Angular Pdfviewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Open PDF files from Google Cloud Storage